Ceaustin117/microMouseSwarm/README.md

 # microMouseSwarm program which is written in C
  A program which maps a perfect connected maze using a swarm of microMouse type robots

- which start at random locations in the maze and share their partial mappings when one maze cell away from each other.
-Until the maze is fully mapped for one of the microMice.
+ Each microMouse start at random locations in the maze and share their partial mappings when one maze cell away from each other.
+This continues until the maze is fully mapped for one of the microMice.

  Four algorithmic choices for the maze solving.